Yy1894/Triptide/README.md

 ## App Description

-**TravelApp** is an intelligent travel planner that helps users create personalized itineraries by learning from their past trips.
+**Triptide** is an intelligent travel planner that helps users create personalized itineraries by learning from their past trips.
 The app connects memories with future plans, allowing users to revisit previous journeys through photos and color mood boards, while planning new adventures based on those experiences.
 TravelApp leverages AI-powered recommendations, interactive maps, and seamless photo management to make travel planning both enjoyable and meaningful.

 ## How to Start